johnroper100/Tonalite/docs/keyboard_shortcuts.md

 # Keyboard Shortcuts

-There are a number of keyboard shortcuts built into Tonalite to make it easier to do certain actions while programming and/or running shows.
+There are several keyboard shortcuts built into Tonalite to make it easier to do certain actions while programming and/or running shows.

 | Key       | Action      |
 |:---------:|:-----------:|